moggieuk/Happy-Hare/README.md

 > MMU_SET_GATE_MAP GATE=8 MATERIAL=PLA COLOR=ff0000 AVAILABLE=1

+If you remove buffered filament from a gate and want to quickly tell Happy Hare that it is loading from spool again (for slower loads) the easiest way is simply this:

+> MMU_SET_GATE_MAP GATE=8 AVAILABLE=1

 > [!IMPORTANT]
 > There is no enforcement of material names but it is recommended use all capital short names like PLA, ABS+, TPU95, PETG.
 The color string can be one of the [w3c standard color names](https://www.w3schools.com/tags/ref_colornames.asp) or a RRGGBB red/green/blue hex value.
 Because of a Klipper limitation don't add `#` to the color specification.